 - 28. TennCare Benefits.
 With the implementation of the CHOICES program, TennCare covers physical, behavioral, and long-term care benefits provided through managed care delivery systems. - a.
-All mandatory and optional Medicaid state plan eligible adults aged 21 or older, are enrolled in TennCare Medicaid, and receive all services covered under Tennessee's state plan according to the limitations specified in the state plan, including the services identified in paragraph 30 (Medicaid Benefits Carved Out of the TennCare II Demonstration) as appropriate.
+All mandatory and optional Medicaid state plan eligible adults aged 21 or older, are enrolled in TennCare Medicaid, and receive all services covered under Tennessee's state plan according to the limitations specified in the state plan, including the services identified in paragraph 30 (Medicaid Benefits Excluded from the TennCare Standard benefit package and carved out of TennCare MedicaidManaged Care) as appropriate.
 Additional TennCare benefits are provided as specified in Table 2a and paragraph 29 (Cost-Effective Alternatives). - b.
 Members of the CHOICES 217-Like HCBS Group, the CHOICES At Risk Demonstration Group or the CHOICES 1 and 2 Carryover Group, the ECF CHOICES 217-Like HCBS Group, the ECF CHOICES At-Risk Group, the ECF CHOICES Working Disabled Group and the Interim ECF CHOICES At-Risk Group, all of which are demonstration-only groups, are enrolled in TennCare Standard, but receive all benefits described in a. above.
-In addition, individuals in the CHOICES 217-Like HCBS Group are members of CHOICES 2 and members of the CHOICES At Risk Demonstration Group are members of Interim CHOICES 3. - c.
-Demonstration-only eligible adults who are members of the Standard Spend Down population (see paragraph 21.a., Standard Spend Down (SSD) Adult Non-State Plan Demonstration Population Category) are enrolled in TennCare Standard and receive all state plan services, plus additional TennCare benefits as specified in Table 2a and paragraph 29 (Cost-Effective Alternatives) as appropriate, except that they do not have access to the services discussed in Table 2b or Table 3.
+In addition, individuals in the CHOICES 217-Like HCBS Group are members of CHOICES 2 and members of the CHOICES At Risk Demonstration Group are members of Interim CHOICES - c.
+Demonstration-only eligible adults who are members of the Standard Spend Down population (see paragraph 23.a., Standard Spend Down (SSD) Adult Non-State Plan Demonstration Population Category) are enrolled in TennCare Standard and receive all state plan services, plus additional TennCare benefits as specified in Table 2a and paragraph 29 (Cost-Effective Alternatives) as appropriate, except that they do not have access to the services discussed in Table 2b, Table 2d or Table 3.
 Medicare Parts A and B premiums and Medicare co-payments and deductibles are covered in accordance with paragraphs 30.b. and c. - d.
-All mandatory and optional Medicaid state plan eligible children younger than 21 years old enrolled in TennCare Medicaid receive all state plan and EPSDT covered services. - e.
+All mandatory and optional Medicaid state plan eligible children younger than 21 years old enrolled in TennCare Medicaid receive all state plan and EPSDT covered services.

+- e.
 The demonstration-only eligible children enrolled in TennCare Standard receive the same benefits as the state plan eligible children enrolled in TennCare Medicaid, except as specified in paragraph 30 (Medicaid Benefits Carved Out of the TennCare II Demonstration). - f.
-The Medicaid state plan mandatory and optional eligibility categories for poverty level pregnant or postpartum women receive all TennCare Medicaid benefits, because the state considers that all of these services are pregnancy-related services.
+The Medicaid state plan mandatory and optional eligibility categories for pregnant or postpartum women receive all TennCare Medicaid benefits, because the state considers that all of these services are pregnancy-related services. - g.
+The following table (Table 2a) lists benefits for TennCare Medicaid and TennCare Standard adults aged 21 and older that are different from those identified in the state plan.
+All benefits are limited by medical necessity as defined by the state.